TokenChingy/_api/README.md

 ### responseBuilder()

 This function takes in a HTTP status code, request header, data object, and a message object to then return a JSON object for the response body.
-If the data object provided is empty, this will return a `404 not found` respone body regardless of what the code input was.
+If the data object provided is empty, this will return a `404 not found` response body regardless of what the code input was.

 ```js
 responseBuilder((code: Number), (request: Object), (data: Object), (message: Object));